-- Purchase plastic sheeting and cloth tape or duct tape. - Pre-cut the plastic to fit all windows, vents, and doors of this room, and label each piece. - Create a box or container to hold the pre-cut plastic, tape, and these additional supplies: a battery-powered AM / FM radio (power may be out), extra batteries, snack foods, water, and towels and blankets (if this is another room than the bedroom).
+- Purchase plastic sheeting and cloth tape or duct tape. - Pre-cut the plastic to fit all windows, vents, and doors of this room, and label each piece. - Create a box or container to hold the precut plastic, tape, and these additional supplies: a battery-powered AM / FM radio (power may be out), extra batteries, some snack foods, some water, and some towels and blankets (if this is another room than the bedroom).
 Store this box in your safe room.